REQUIREMENTS FOR PARENTS

 What does it mean to be a “practicing Catholic”?

 It means that not only do you hold true all that the Church teaches and proclaims, but that you are active in worship and liturgical celebrations of the Church.
-Oftentimes the Baptism of the child evangelizes the parents to participate fully in the practice of their Catholic faith.
-The birth of the child and the desire to have that child Baptized serves as a catalyst for the parents to return to the practice of the faith.
+There are many who find that the birth of a child is a great time to begin the active participation inof their Catholic faith

 Baptism Ceremony & Celebration